soulsmods/SoulsFormatsNEXT/README.md

 ## Community Maintenance

-SoulsFormats is a project originally made by TKGP.
+SoulsFormats is a project originally developed by TKGP.
 This repository is a community-maintained continuation, which compiles commonly needed changes and improvements to the formats, based on insights that have been gained since its original creation.

+Due to the nature of community contributions, there are no claims made to perfect accuracy of all output.
+If working with games older than Sekiro, you may prefer to use [the original library](https://github.com/JKAnderson/SoulsFormats).

 ## Credits

 * *TKGP* - Original implementation of SoulsFormats
-* *katalash* - GPARAM, PARAM
+* *katalash* - FsParam
 * *Nordgaren* - Armored Core VI additions, Oodle DLL location
 * *Meowmaritus* - FXR, TAE
 * *NamelessHoodie* - FXR